 Version 0.1 was released on September 1, 2021.
 Additional models are being added regularly.

 OSDC hosts a monthly seminar series highlighting the development, validation, and use of drilling modeling with speakers heralding from industry and academia.
+Click on the title of a seminar to see more details and view the recording.

 Winter 2023 seminars are scheduled at 8:30am, central time, on the following dates: